 I got a query from someone who had visited this site after buying a pistol because it looked beautiful – which is the best possible reason.
 The pistol is missing its ramrod, and he asked for advice.
 This set me thinking about ramrods in general, and made me go and poke about in my cupboards and books to see if I could find anything useful…… click to read more!

-The rod that is carried under or alongside the barrel in a gun or pistol is normally referred to as the ramrod – the term ‘loading rod’ usually refers to the separate rod that is fitted in the case – usually in 3 sections joined by screw threads in the case of a long gun, or more commonly nowadays to a separate wooden or plastic rod that is in one piece and carried separately.
+The rod that is carried under or alongside the barrel in a gun or pistol is normally referred to as the ramrod – the term ‘loading rod’ usually refers to a separate wooden or plastic rod that is in one piece and carried separately.
 It will be stronger and a bit longer than the ramrod and have a more substantial button on the end that is pushed.
-Often it isn’t equipped with an end suitable for loading and is really an unloading and cleaning rod.
+The 3 piece rod usually supplied in gun cases it isn’t equipped with an end suitable for loading and is really an unloading and cleaning rod and is often supplied with a jag ( a brass fitting to hold a wrap of tow or rag or polyester fibre for cleaning) or a wool mop for oiling the barrel in breech loaders.

 Almost all guns and pistols that might be used in the field or for defense had ramrods, and that probably goes for all flintlocks, but there were some types of firearm that did not usually have them fitted ;- percussion live pigeon guns and late percussion target pistols and special target rifles being examples – guns that were used in a single location where a loading table was part of the shooting setup, and in the case of target weapons, where the barrel might need to be swabbed between shots.